 Photo: Naejangsan Mountain

 Cool temperatures and colors change from the vibrant greens of summer to a rich palette of red, orange and yellow, signaling the arrival of autumn.
 Though numerous areas across Korea offer brilliant displays of autumn leaves, the mountains are still considered the quintessential destination.
-This year, the leaves are expected to change color around September 30 at Seoraksan Mountain and spread southwards across the central and southern parts of Korea.
+This year, the leaves are expected to change color around late September at Seoraksan Mountain and spread southwards across the central and southern parts of Korea.
 Fall foliage generally reaches its peak in two weeks from the time the leaves begin to change, meaning this year’s peak foliage is expected to hit the central region around late October, and the southern region around early November.
-This is when locals typically hit the road to revel in the splendor of the changing of the seasons.
+This is when you can hit the road to revel in the splendor of the changing of the seasons.